jknipp/dotfiles/README.md

 # Setup instructions

-Run `./setup-new-machine.sh` to setup the machine from scratch with all dependencies.
+Run `sh setup-new-machine.sh` to setup the machine from scratch with all dependencies.
-Run `./setup.sh` to add sym links to dotfiles
+Run `sh setup.sh` to add sym links to dotfiles